matthieugomez/EconPDEs.jl/docs/src/infinitesimal_generators.md

 This computes the same fixed point as the `pdesolve` version.
-The tradeoff is transparency for bookkeeping: you choose how to construct each derivative and write directly into the residual array, but you also lose the named derivative bundle, automatic optional outputs, multidimensional stencil assembly, and the sparse Jacobian pattern that `pdesolve` constructs for one-, two-, and three-state problems.
+The tradeoff is transparency for bookkeeping: you choose how to construct each derivative and write directly into the residual array, but you also lose the named derivative bundle, automatic saving of outputs, multidimensional stencil assembly, and the sparse Jacobian pattern that `pdesolve` constructs for one-, two-, and three-state problems.